sillyslux/seti-light-ui/README.md

 ### 4. Unlink

-Once you're done working locally and ready to install the production version again, simply run `apm unlink .` from the root of the seti-ui project.
+Once you're done working locally and ready to install the production version again, simply run `apm unlink .` from the root of the seti-light-ui project.

 -----